Trepan-Debuggers/python3-trepan/docs/syntax/location.rst

 `b["foo"]()`, assuming `b` were a dictionary, because of the quote symbol.

-*Right now we don't allow line offsets from functions.
-If the need arises we may do so in the future.*
+*Right now, we don't allow line offsets from functions.
+If the need arises, we may do so in the future.*

 module linespec
 ---------------

 While functions need a closing `()` to indicate their function-ness, Python module names don't.
 What we do here is first look up the name as a file path.
-If that's not found we look up the file as a Python module name.
-Modules have to have been imported before it accepted in the debugger.
-However you can run `eval` (or `autoeval`) to have Python import the module inside the debugger.
+If that's not found, we look up the file as a Python module name.
+Modules have to have been imported before it is accepted in the debugger.
+However, you can run `eval` (or `autoeval`) to have Python ``1mport`` the module inside the debugger.

-In sum file names are distinguished from method names purely by semantic means.
-However *gdb* and thus this debugger has no means to explicitly tag names as a file path or Python module name.
+In sum, file names are distinguished from method names purely by semantic means.
+However, *gdb* and thus this debugger have no means to explicitly tag names as a file path or Python module name.
 We, but not *gdb*, make a distinction between functions versus modules and file paths.